Share this

 While it may seem obvious, all it takes is a momentary lapse of judgement to cause an accident.
 Without thinking twice, you might have attached your cable to a power outlet on the other side of the corridor, unknowingly creating a tripping hazard.
 Or perhaps the faulty floorboard in your workspace, that you have been meaning to get fixed, has created a dangerous, uneven surface for people to fall over.

 Having eyes around your workspace to spot and report potential hazards can make all the difference.
-A comprehensive reporting system, such as Ideagen Q-Pulse, makes it easier to do just this, allowing employees to quickly generate a report and notify the relevant people.
+A comprehensive reporting system, such as Ideagen Quality Management, makes it easier to do just this, allowing employees to quickly generate a report and notify the relevant people.

 Take notice of recurring incidents that need your immediate attention